 Read More

-Topics: programmatic, header bidding, transparency
+header bidding,

 What was the buzz around the office last week?
 Improving the quality of private marketplaces, The New York Times creates custom flex units, and what will happen with net neutrality.